-You are not alone.
 Employers and workers alike find these terms confusing to say the least.
-This article explains difference between the National Living Wage rate and the National Minimum Wage rate and shows the new increased rates from 1st April 2019.
+This article explains the difference between the National Living Wage and the National Minimum Wage and shows the new increased rates for this year.

 What is the National Minimum Wage?
 (NMW)

 The National Minimum wage (NMW) is the minimum pay per hour that workers are entitled to by law.
 This includes all employees and workers, including part-time, flexible, agency workers, those on zero hours contracts and those working under apprenticeship schemes; everyone in fact

 everyone except the genuinely self-employed.

 There are different rates for each age group, from school leavers (16yrs) upwards.
 The government sets these rates and reviews them yearly.
 The rates change in April each year and are advised by the independent body Low Pay Commission.

 All employers are legally obliged to pay the National Minimum Wage, irrespective of their size.

 The National Living wage is the highest band of the National Minimum Wage which staff should be paid if they are aged 25 or over.

 In April 2016, The Government introduced The National Living Wage for workers aged 25 and over.
 The National Living Wage was part of the government’s aim to raise the wages of workers aged 25 and over to £9 per hour by 2020.

 At £8.72 per hour this year, the government missed its target.